 While a typical believer accepts God’s existence by faith, a nonbeliever usually needs tangible proof that everything was built by God.
 Atheist cosmologists believe that the universe came into existence as the result of a quantum fluctuation that occurred out of nothing or by chance.
 Even biology theories ruled out that life, in all of its variety and complexity, evolved from non-living matter by chance.

-In this article, I will summarize the most important key points and statements that will help you to make your logical conclusion.
+In this article, I would like to summarize the most important key points and statements that will help you to make your own logical conclusion.

 Many people who don’t believe in the Creation theory offer their explanation about the complexity and order of life.
 They tend to deny any intelligent intervention in the evolution process, insisting that the lack of understanding about something is not evidence for God.